Hans Faber

 Conclusion

 When hiking the circular path Pingjumer Gulden Halsband, and you are at the hamlet of Koudehuizum, do not forget to take a quick look in the direction of the hamlet of Harkezijl and the terp village of Schraard, where about the ship of Ocke Hel must have been.
-Where, along the Schaarderhemdijk (also Grienedyk), it is haunted at night during autumn and winter.
-But more importantly, refrain from taking the name of God in vain like Ocke did a thousand years ago, because just as well the Gate of Hell opens again.
-When the wind turns to the north, you better run!
+An area where, along the Schaarderhemdijk (also Grienedyk), it is haunted at night during autumn and winter.
+More importantly, refrain from taking the name of God in vain like Ocke did a thousand years ago, because just as well the Gate of Hell may open again.
+When the wind turns to the grim north, you better run!

 Note 1 - Featured image is the sculpture La Porte de l 'Enfer 'the gate of hell' created by Auguste Rodin.
 It is inspired by Dante's fourteenth-century poem Inferno where, when entering Hell, above the doors the phrase is written "Lasciate ogne speranza, voi ch'intrate" ('abandon all hope, ye who enter here').
 You can admire the Gate of Hell at the Musée Rodin in Paris.
-Do not peak behind it to see what is there!
+Now you know the legend of Ocke Hel, do not peak behind the gate to see what is there!

 Each year, rowing teams race with sloops from the port of Harlingen to the island of Terschelling; the so-called HT.
-It is a yearly race of circa 35 kilometers that started in 1975 and takes place in the summer.
+It is a yearly race of circa 35 kilometers that started in 1975 and takes place in the spring.
 Depending on the weather, reckon three hours of rowing.
-One of the club teams participating is Okke Hel with its green sloops.
+One of the club teams participating is called Okke Hel with its green sloops.
+Sloops with the names Danser 'dancer' and Snurk 'snore'.

 On the internet a variant can be found of the legend of Ocke Hel, alas without sources, that can be associated with the HT.
-According to this legend, Okke came from the port of Harlingen instead of Pingjum; an Ouwe Seun therefore.
+According to this legend, Okke came from the port of Harlingen instead of the village of Pingjum; an Ouwe Seun ('old son') therefore.
 One day, when having a drink in one of the taverns of Harlingen, Okke makes a bet with a stranger.
-The bet is that they will row from Harlingen to Terschelling.
+The bet is that they will row from Harlingen to the island of Terschelling.
 When leaving the tavern, Okke notices that the man has the legs of a goat.
 Okke realizes it is the Devil.
-Because the Devil is bragging continuously that he is the strongest rower ever, Okke asks if it is okay that he gets a 30-minute head start.
+Because the Devil is bragging continuously that it is the strongest rower ever, Okke asks if it is okay that he gets a 30-minute head start.
 The vain and arrogant Devil agrees.
 The next day they race.
 Okke starts and rows in a straight line to the island of Terschelling.
 What the Devil did not know, was that it would be outgoing tide.
-Not long after the Devil also started rowing, he hit a sandbank.
+Not long after the Devil also started rowing, it hit a sandbank.
 Okko won the race.
 This is how Okkehel got his name.

-Note 3 – Okkehel was also a punk band with new wave influences between 1979 and 1984, with Piter Wilkens as lead singer and main song writer.
+Note 3 – Okkehel was also the name of a Frisian punk band with new wave influences between 1979 and 1984, with Piter Wilkens as lead singer and main song writer.
 Okkehel is, in fact, one of the first music bands singing in Frisian language.
 Later, the band also incorporated influences of funk, reggae and jazz.
 Today, Piter Wilkens is a well-known troubadour and folk singer.

 Note 4 - While Ocke Hel thought God was dead, respected American philosophers of Frisian descent, professors William Harry Jellema (1893-1982) and Alvin Plantinga (1908-1994), argued God is not dead (De Haan & Huisman 2009).
 The answer is, of course, 42.